|Emily West - email@example.com - President & Head of Fundraising

 Felisha began attending the KCIA support group in April 2014.
 Felisha and her husband, Chris, began trying to grow their family in early 2013.
 With no luck in the first year of trying, she began treatment with her OB.
 During this time, Felisha suffered a miscarriage and was referred to a local RE.
 Ultimately, Felisha went through four IUIs and one IVF before they began to consider adoption.
 In early 2015, a young couple approached KCIA to discuss the baby they were expecting.
 They felt in their hearts that adoption was the right choice for their baby, and wanted the child go to a couple who had been struggling with infertility; it was their hope that they could make a couples' dream come true.
 They did just that when they chose Felisha and Chris.
 Today, Felisha and Chris have two daughters; one through adoption and one through spontaneous conception.
 They are grateful to experience parenthood through both methods.
 Felisha is thankful she could turn to the women of KCIA for emotional support and guidance through some of her most challenging years.
 She is excited to help and support others in the community as they navigate their own infertility journey.

 |Christa Haynes - email@example.com - Treasurer & Grant Manager

 Christa was so grateful to find KCIA in 2014.
 She attended the conference and then joined the monthly support groups.
-Christa quickly realized she was not alone as infertility affects so many men and women in many different ways.
-After more than seven years of fertility treatments including four IVF attempts, she and her husband and are still on their infertility journey to build their family.
+Christa quickly realized she was not alone as infertility affects so many men and women in different ways.
+After more than seven years of fertility treatments, including four IVF attempts, she and her husband are still on their infertility journey to build their family.
 Christa is blessed by the friendship, support, and resources KCIA continues to provide.
 She is so excited to give back to the countless other couples who are experiencing the same journey.
-Being a part of this community has helped her realize, we stronger together.
+Being a part of this community has helped her realize, we are stronger together.